 Admitting Narcotic Dependency

-The first step is to admit to yourself that you have a problem.
-And the second step is to consult with your physician.
-He or she will know the role that opioids play in your medical care and be able to advise you on some of the recovery options.
+The first step to getting the right kind of help is to admit that you have a problem.
+The second step is to consult with your physician.
+He or she will know the role that opioids play in your medical care and be able to advise you on some of the recovery options available to you.

 Treatment for Addiction to Narcotics

-Because narcotic dependency is relatively common due to the addictive nature of that class of substances, many really great treatment options exist.
-There are a number of behavioral therapies to help you understand and identify the thoughts and activities that might lead you to abusing a narcotic.
+Because narcotic dependency is relatively common, many effective treatment options have been developed and are available as inpatient or outpatient treatment.
+Behavioral therapies to help you understand and identify the thoughts and activities that might lead you to abuse a narcotic and help you develop healthier coping strategies that support sustainable recovery.

 These behavioral therapies include: